SkillRouter: Skill Routing for LLM Agents at Scale: Experiments

 \paragraph{The retriever also gives the reranker useful headroom.} SR-Emb-0.6B reaches 75.4\% average R@20, exceeding Qwen3-Emb-8B at 72.6\%.
 This matters because reranking can only help when the correct skill enters the candidate set.
 The encoder improvements are therefore not just better top-1 ranking, but also better coverage for the second stage.

 \paragraph{The compact pipeline matches or exceeds the strongest base system at 13$\times$ fewer parameters.} Table~\ref{tab:pipeline_results_main} shows that our primary 1.2B pipeline, SR-Emb-0.6B $\times$ SR-Rank-0.6B, reaches 74.0\% average Hit@1, compared with 68.0\% for the 16B strongest base pipeline (Qwen3-Emb-8B $\times$ Qwen3-Rank-8B).
-It also improves by +10.0pp over the same-size 1.2B base configuration and by +8.6pp over encoder-only retrieval with the same tuned encoder.
+It also improves by +10.0pp over the same-size 1.2B base configuration and by +8.7pp over encoder-only retrieval with the same tuned encoder.
 The gain remains positive on both Easy (+8.0pp) and Hard (+4.0pp).
 Combined with the serving results in Section~\ref{sec:serving_efficiency}---5.8$\times$ lower latency and 15.8\% less GPU memory---the compact pipeline occupies a favorable position on the efficiency--accuracy frontier.
 Section~\ref{sec:supp_bench} further validates that the same directional advantage persists on an independently constructed supplementary benchmark.

-\paragraph{Base rerankers help, but tuned reranking helps more.} The tuned 1.2B pipeline reaches 74.0\% compared with 71.4\% for SR-Emb-0.6B $\times$ Qwen3-Rank-8B and 68.0\% for the 16B base pipeline, showing that task-specific adaptation in both stages contributes to the overall gain (Appendix~\ref{app:diagnostics} gives the query-level decomposition).
-LLM-as-judge baselines are not competitive: the strongest judge (GPT-4o-mini \citep{openai2024gpt4omini}) reaches only 67.3\% Hit@1 on the same candidate lists, with GPT-5.4-mini \citep{openai2026gpt54mini} at 66.0\%; both judges provide only a top-1 choice rather than a scored full reranking (Appendix~\ref{app:full_results}).
-The same training recipe also scales to 8B, yielding 76.0\% Hit@1, though the 1.2B system already captures most of the gain.
+\paragraph{Base rerankers help, but tuned reranking helps more.} The tuned 1.2B pipeline reaches 74.0\% compared with 71.4\% for SR-Emb-0.6B $\times$ Qwen3-Rank-8B and 68.0\% for the 16B base pipeline, showing that task-specific adaptation in both stages contributes to the overall gain.
+LLM-as-judge baselines are not competitive: the strongest judge (GPT-4o-mini \citep{openai2024gpt4omini}) reaches only 67.3\% Hit@1 on the same candidate lists, with GPT-5.4-mini \citep{openai2026gpt54mini} at 66.0\%; both judges provide only a top-1 choice rather than a scored full reranking.
+The same training recipe also scales to 8B components: the SR-Emb-8B $\times$ SR-Rank-8B pipeline (16B total) yields 76.0\% Hit@1, though the 1.2B system already captures most of the gain.
+Appendix~\ref{app:full_results} reports the extended reranking table, and Appendix~\ref{app:diagnostics} gives the query-level decomposition.